Apple's iPhone 12 will likely have a new design. Will it be easier to repair?

 Steps forward and back

-Apple appears to at least understand that form over function is something the world is increasingly pay attention to.
+Apple appears to at least understand that form over function is something the world is increasingly paying attention to.

 When a member of the New York Times editorial board asked Apple for comment last year on upcoming legislation from Massachusetts Sen. Elizabeth Warren pushing for national right to repair laws, it set off a flurry of emails within Apple's PR team.